This is not your typical things to do in Memphis with kids guide.

 A moving and informative museum, and not to be missed when you visit Memphis.

-Obviously, your kids need to be at an age where they can digest this topic, but I’m proud of the way our kids conducted themselves learning about this important issue.
+Obviously, your kids need to be at an age where they can digest this topic of the Civil Rights Movement, but I’m proud of the way our kids conducted themselves learning about this important issue.

 Bass Pro Shop